 The goose down mummy sleeping bags from Outdoor Vitals provides a lot of warmth for their weight.
 The baffled shell helps lock in heat and makes the sleeping bag lighter so you can hike farther.
 This sleeping bag works with the laws of heat; there is less stuffing under the back area, but more in the foot box, so you can stay warm in the places that are most vulnerable to the cold.
 The included compression bag helps you pack your bag away until you reach your destination.

-Those above 6’4″ will rejoice with this sleeping bag.
-Aside from being perfect for tall folks, the Coleman Dunnock cold-weather sleeping bag will keep you toasty in temperatures as low as twenty degrees.
+Those above 6’4″ will rejoice with this Coleman cool weather sleeping bag.
+Aside from being perfect for tall folks, the Coleman Dunnock cool weather sleeping bag will keep you toasty in temperatures as low as twenty degrees.
 This sleeping bag offers maximum softness; cotton and flannel materials work to keep you warm and cozy on your outdoor adventure.
 This sleeping bag is a favorite because of its bedroom-level comfort.

-• It’s perfect for taller people or those who like extra room
+- It’s perfect for taller people or those who like the extra room

 The mummy sleeping bag from Hyke and Byke is rated to keep you warm in temperatures as low as zero degrees.
 The baffled exterior helps lock in heat and makes the sleeping bag lighter, so it’s excellent if you are planning to hike long distances in cold weather.
 This sleeping bag is made of synthetic material, so it’s water resistant; the stuffing is designed to be as compact as down.

-• Many people prefer to use this bag in the summer; it may not be suitable for the extreme cold
+- Many people prefer to use this bag in the spring and autumn; it may not be suitable for the extreme cold

 11. Wenzel Windy Pass Mummy Bag